The Critical Need for Secure PCN in Mining, Oil & Gas

 When reviewing and securing your PCN, make sure you (or the partner company who helps you):

-- Inherently knows the rules and Industry Standards for refineries and/or processing plants in general.
+- Inherently knows the rules and Industry Standards for refineries, mining and/or processing plants in general.

 - Understands what is required for physical and logical segregation.

-- Can identify risks, issues and areas of improvement based on their skill set and their refining and/or processing plant experience.
+- Can identify risks, issues and areas of improvement based on their skill set and their refining, mining and/or processing plant experience.

 - Can pull in all the stakeholders to make sure the project runs successfully.

 Most PCN system cyber-attacks can be mitigated by implementing available frameworks, legislation and guidelines.
-If done correctly, your refinery will be able to drive:
+If done correctly, your refinery, mine or processing plant will be able to drive:

 - Improved process safety (earlier identification of problems, process watchdog)